Eating Disorders

 • Deceptive or secretive behaviour around food

-Medical – This will address any serious health issues that may have resulted from the eating disorder behaviours such as malnutrition, electrolyte imbalance, amenorrhea and an unstable heartbeat.
+Medical – This will address any serious health issues that may have resulted from the eating disorder behaviours, such as malnutrition, electrolyte imbalance, amenorrhoea and an unstable heartbeat.

-Nutritional – This part includes weight restoration, implementation and supervision of a tailored meal plan and education about normal eating patterns
+Nutritional – This part includes weight restoration, implementation and supervision of a tailored meal plan and education about standard eating patterns.

-Therapy –This helps the person to recognise the underlying issues associated with the eating disorder, to address and heal from traumatic life events, learn healthier coping skills and developing the capacity to express and deal with his or her emotions.
+Therapy: This helps the person identify the underlying issues associated with the eating disorder, address and heal from traumatic life events, learn healthier coping skills, and develop the capacity to express and deal with their emotions.

 Anorexia nervosa can cause a range of physical problems that may require medical treatment.
 People with severe anorexia nervosa may require hospitalisation.
-It’s common for people with the condition to relapse, so ongoing follow-up and treatment for anorexia nervosa is important.
+It’s common for people with the condition to relapse, so ongoing follow-up and treatment for anorexia nervosa are essential.

 1. Bulimia nervosa

-Bulimia Nervosa is a serious psychiatric illness characterised by recurrent binge-eating episodes (the consumption of abnormally large amounts of food in a relatively short period of time).
-Binge episodes are associated with a sense of loss of control and immediately followed by feelings of guilt and shame, which then leads the person to compensatory behaviours such as self-induced vomiting, fasting, overexercising and/or the misuse of laxatives, enemas or diuretics.
+Bulimia nervosa is a serious psychiatric illness characterised by recurrent binge-eating episodes (consuming abnormally large amounts of food in a relatively short period of time).
+Binge episodes are associated with a sense of loss of control and immediately followed by feelings of guilt and shame, which then lead the person to compensatory behaviours such as self-induced vomiting, fasting, overexercising and/or the misuse of laxatives, enemas or diuretics.

 Causes

-Similar to the anorexia nervosa, women are more affected than men by bulimia nervosa.
-Bulimia crises frequently happen with anorexic people but can also develop in other individual and are considered as major when they take place at least once a week over three months.
+Similar to anorexia nervosa, bulimia nervosa affects women more than men.
+Bulimia crises frequently happen with anorexic people but can also develop in other individuals and are considered significant when they take place at least once a week over three months.

 Physical symptoms of bulimia nervosa